John Bruce Lockhart: Amateur career

+Provincial career

+He played for Scotland Possibles on 18 January 1913.

+International career

+He was an international rugby footballer, representing Scotland as a fly half.

+Teaching career

 Lockhart became an assistant master at Rugby School in 1912.
-During the First World War, he served in France in the Intelligence Corps with the British Expeditionary Force and was mentioned in despatches.
 After the war, he returned to his teaching career at Rugby and became a housemaster there in 1923.
 In 1930 he was appointed as Headmaster of Cargilfield Preparatory School, and in 1937 moved on to become head of his old school, Sedbergh, where he remained until he retired in 1954.

-Personal life
+Military career

+During the First World War, he served in France in the Intelligence Corps with the British Expeditionary Force and was mentioned in despatches.

+Family

-In 1913, J.H.
-Bruce Lockhart married (Alwine) Mona, the daughter of Henry Brougham, formerly a schoolmaster at Wellington College, and they had four sons.
+In 1913, J. H. Bruce Lockhart married (Alwine) Mona, the daughter of Henry Brougham, formerly a schoolmaster at Wellington College, and they had four sons.
 These were the headmaster and intelligence officer J. M. Bruce Lockhart (1914–1995), the obstetrician Patrick Bruce Lockhart (1918–2009), and the headmasters and Scottish international rugby union players Rab (1916–1990) and Logie Bruce Lockhart (1921–2020).

+His son Logie played rugby union for Scotland, while his brother Robert was a footballer.
+He was also the grandfather of Lord Bruce-Lockhart and great-grandfather of actor Dugald Bruce Lockhart.

 John Bruce Lockhart was an accomplished amateur artist, a member of the Lake Artists Society who exhibited at the Royal Academy, the Royal Society of Arts, and the Royal Scottish Society of Painters in Watercolour.
 He became a member of the Scottish Committee of the Arts Council and was a governor of Welbeck College, a member of the Council of the National Youth Orchestra of Scotland, and a Chevalier of the Légion d'honneur.